GYTWorkz-Private-Limited/onyx/README.md

 - **Dependency Management:**
   Use [Poetry](https://python-poetry.org/) to manage dependencies for each submodule.
   Ensure that each submodule has its own `pyproject.toml` file.
+  Each feature must expose its functionality through at least one of:
+  - REST API endpoints (using FastAPI)
+  - GraphQL endpoints (using Strawberry)
+  - WebSocket connections (using FastAPI)
+  Include appropriate API documentation and examples in the feature's README.

 - **General Tips:**
   - Write clear, maintainable code.